Structured Maths

 Lifting Maths Achievement

-• Predictable daily structure which reduces cognitive load for both teachers and children
+• a predictable daily structure which reduces cognitive load

-• day three second number of the week is introduced
+• day three - the second number of the week is introduced and the focus area is revised

-• day four second number of the week is revised
+• day four - the second number of the week is revised and represented on paper or in an exercise book

-• day five is set aside for a practical activity of the teacher’s choosing such as a statistics investigation
+• day five is set aside for a rich learning activity such as a statistics investigation

 Scope & Sequence